hpolam/Predicting-Heart-Disease/README.md

 ## 🚀 Future Work

 - Add larger datasets
-- Experiment with logistic regression, SVM, or XGBoost
+- Experiment with logistic regression, SVM, or neural networks
+- Continue experimenting with hyperparameterization
-- Deploy as a web app (e.g., Streamlit)
+- Deploy as a web app

 ---